christophe-rd/slipbox/gitremote/01. Slipbox/Genetic differentiation in cold hardiness among tree populations.md

 #### **Relevant notes**:
 Genetic and phenotypic clines in cold hardiness also exhibit a co-gradient variation: young tree populations from high latitude were found more resistant than southern populations in winter when planted in common gardens.
-The genetic cline is more marked along latitudinal gradients, because photoperiod controls the gropwth cessation and subsequently the initiation of the acclimation period in most temperate tree species.
+The genetic cline is more marked along latitudinal gradients, because photoperiod controls the growth cessation and subsequently the initiation of the acclimation period in most temperate tree species.
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><>
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><>
 ##### References